 The Plan is designed to provide for the payment of benefits at the time you terminate employment, retire, or die.
 Your ultimate benefit under the Plan is based on all amounts contributed on your behalf, increased by investment income and gains allocated to your account and decreased by distributions, withdrawals, investment losses and Plan expenses.

 Am I an Eligible Employee?

-You are considered an eligible employee for purposes of participation under the Plan if you are an employee of the University in any of the following classifications:
+You are considered an eligible employee for purposes of participation under the Plan if you are a clerical, secretarial, maintenance or service employees of the University.